 AP-NORC poll: Inequity in community support for older adults

-WASHINGTON (AP) — Many Americans believe their communities are doing a good job meeting the needs of older adults, but white people may be better equipped than people of color to age within their communities, according to a new survey from The Associated Press-NORC Center for Public Affairs...
+Many Americans say their communities are doing a good job meeting the needs of older adults, but white people may be better equipped than people of color to age within their communities.

 Madison Cawthorn endorses Adam Kinzinger's primary challenger